nathanfarlow/BrainFCE/README.md

 Press the mode button to quit the application.
 Press the clear button to clear the console when the brainfuck program has finished.

+BrainfuckCE can run both archived and unarhived programs without an issue.

 ## Technical docs
 The max stack depth for leading opening brackets is 100.